 Throughout our paper we compare and contrast our findings with those of Boucekkine et al. (2002).
 We have chosen their paper as a point of departure for two reasons.
-First, it is by far the most sophisticated treatment in our specific area of interest, i.e. demographybased macroeconomics.
+First, it is by far the most sophisticated treatment in our specific area of interest, i.e. demography-based macroeconomics.
 Second, it is the paper most closely associated with ours and thus shares a lot of common features.
-In one dimension, however, the analysis of Boucekkine et al. (2002) is more general than ours in that their model explains both the schooling decision and the retirement decision.
+Although we are able to generalize their analysis in several directions, there is one dimension in which the analysis of Boucekkine et al. (2002) is more general than ours: their model simultaneously explains both the schooling decision and the retirement decision.
 We have decided to study these two decisions in separate papers.
 The current paper focuses on the education decision made early on in life, and ignores the retirement decision.
-Our companion paper, Heijdra and Romp (2006), ignores the education decision and focuses on the retirement decision that agents make at the onset of old-age.
+Our companion paper, Heijdra and Romp (2007), ignores the education decision and focuses on the retirement decision that agents make at the onset of old-age.